Careers Service

 If you’re worried about financial issues, the University has advice on managing your money and dealing with financial pressure during your studies.

-If you are working on a self-employed basis, you need to register with HM Revenue and Customs within three months of starting your business, or you could pay a penalty.
+If you are working on a self-employed basis, you need to register with HM Revenue and Customs.
+This must be done within three months of starting your business, or you could pay a penalty.

 You will pay tax on profit you make in excess of your personal allowance.
 You will normally be sent a Self Assessment tax return each year to enable you to do this.
-You may also have to pay National Insurance contributions and register for VAT (although for a student in full-time education, this is very unlikely).
+National Insurance contributions and registering for VAT could be a possibility, but it is very unlikely for a student in full-time education.

 Personal allowances are for all your income added together.
 You may find your income goes over the personal allowance if you have your own business and are also employed by someone else.